-Here is what you need to know about signs of Alzheimer’s disease, plus tips to keep your brain healthy.
+Here is what you need to know about signs of Alzheimer’s disease, plus tips to keeping your brain healthy as you age.

 Alzheimer’s disease affects the brain and cognitive functioning, and its symptoms may include memory problems, confusion, changes in behavior or personality, difficulty with problem-solving, getting lost in familiar places, speech problems, depression, paranoia, hallucinations, and difficulty performing activities of daily living such as getting dressed or cooking.

 It’s important to note that these symptoms can be caused by other conditions and aren’t always an indication of a person with Alzheimer’s.
 But if you notice them in yourself or a loved one, talk to your primary care provider.

 While there isn’t a cure for Alzheimer’s yet, there are treatment options that can slow the progression of symptoms and improve the patient’s quality of life.